bbailleux/Orange-Boosted-Bootstrap/site/content/docs/0.0/components/buttons.md

 <!-- OUDS mod: no accessibility tip callout about colored buttons since OUDS Web does not provide such buttons -->

 <!-- OUDS mod: Variants on colored background added -->

 ## Variants on colored background

-OUDS Web offers a few variations to use on colored backgrounds (meaning neither primary, nor secondary, nor tertiary, nor emphasized).
+OUDS Web offers a few variations to use on colored backgrounds (meaning neither primary, nor secondary, nor tertiary, nor emphasized backgrounds).
 These buttons will not change regardless of the colored background and color mode.
 Their accessibility (readability) is ensured by suitable semi-opaque backgrounds.

 {{< callout warning >}}
 **Heads up!** Negative buttons should never be used on colored background.